 The Plantronics BackBeat Go 810 deemed as the budget version of the BackBeat Pro 2, have almost the same build quality, stereophony, and noise reduction effectiveness for a smaller price, but our budget pick performs slightly better.

-The Parrot Zik 3 is a well-built headphone with rigorous construction with a decent battery life of 8 hours with all the modules activated, although we do have better solutions for any of those qualities.
+The Parrot Zik 3 is a well-built headphone with rigorous construction, and a decent battery life of 8 hours with all the modules activated, although we do have better solutions for any of those qualities.

 The AKG N60 NC Wireless is also a great mid-end pair of headphones which passive isolation and ANC function are very competent, but they’re a bit pricier than our current budget choice, and you can’t turn ANC off in Bluetooth mode.
 Nonetheless, for $50 more, the sound of N60 is fantastically balanced, accurately rendered and detailed, though the lack of presence in treble is quickly sensed.